Stir Fry Basil Chicken

 I’ll keep it short and sweet today since my dirty toilets are beckoning and after the grind of cleaning, the day is too beautiful to be wasted inside.

-It is fast (2o minutes, people!), healthy, and the sweet and spicy Thai-style flavors combined with the fragrant basil are so very, very delicious.
+It is fast (20 minutes, people!), healthy, and the sweet and spicy Thai-style flavors combined with the fragrant basil are so very, very delicious.
 (Thank you Emily for the recipe!)

 I served it over this brown rice and because the entire meal was so healthful, I ate three of these to compensate.

 One Year Ago: Southwestern Turkey Burgers